Early happy birthday wishes to Lucien Aimar, who was born on April 28, 1941.

 Both of these attacks were attended by skilled descending, which further increased Aimar’s advantage over his rivals.

 This combined with Anquetil’s assurance that the team would ride in his support, saw Aimar win the race 1:17 ahead of Janssen and Poulidor.

 Unfortunately, Aimar’s season ended with a dismal 9th place finish in the World Championship Road Race at the Nürburgring in West Germany.
-Moreover, he was criticized for leading a chase group that included Rudi Altig which ultimately caught the breakaway that included Anquetil, allowing the German to snatch the title from his French teammate.
+Moreover, he was criticized for leading a chase group that included Rudi Altig that ultimately caught the breakaway that included Anquetil, allowing the German to snatch the title from his French teammate.

 Ford-Gitane became the Bic team for 1967, which saw Aimar win the Four Days of Dunkirk, the Mont Faron hill climb and finish seventh in the Giro d’Italia after sacrificing his chances for Anquetil.

 Later that season, Aimar rode the Tour as a national rider for France.
 This marked a two-year experiment, wherein race organizers decided that teams would be represented by country.
 As a result, Aimar was co-leader with Roger Pingeon.